BHD is caused by mutations in the folliculin gene on chromosome 17, also known as FLCN for short.

 BHD symptoms don’t usually appear until after the age of twenty, so genetic testing is not usually done until the age of 18.
-However, there have been four reported cases of children aged 7, 14 and 16 with BHD getting a collapsed lung, so you should be aware of this risk.
+However, there have been cases of children with BHD getting a collapsed lung, so you should be aware of this risk.

 If you are worried about your children, you should talk to your doctor or a genetic counsellor about if and when they should be tested for BHD.
 If you have BHD but do not already have children, and would like some information on the options available to you, please read our section on family planning.

 Having only half the amount of Folliculin protein can lead to the skin and lung symptoms of BHD – this is known as haploinsufficiency.
 In contrast, kidney tumours are believed only to form when the second copy of the Folliculin gene in a cell also becomes mutated (a “second-hit”), resulting in no Folliculin protein being produced (2).
 Random mutations can happen in any gene or cell, and are accumulated over time throughout the body.
 As BHD patients are born with one mutated copy of the Folliculin gene, only a single random mutation in the second copy of the Folliculin gene in a kidney cell has to develop for a tumour to grow.
 Although it can take decades for these second-hit Folliculin mutations to occur, the requirement for only one such random mutation in every kidney cell results in an increased likelihood of multiple tumours over time.